zohaib-khan5040/CPP-OpenCV-VSCode-Setup/README.md

 ## Part 1: Installing OpenCV

-Follow up until Step 8 in the above article.
+Follow up until the end of "Part 1" in the above article.

 The end goal should be to run the following command on the terminal and see an output.